-Finance and HR will need to work together to create actionable metrics for their organization that can be mutually beneficial and transferable between the both.
-While these metrics will more than likely differ from organization to organization, to be truly valuable, these metrics should link directly to business results and tie HR to finance.
+Finance and HR will need to work together across all functional areas of the business to create actionable measurements that benefit the business.
+While these metrics will likely differ from organization to organization, to be truly valuable, metrics should link directly to business results and tie HR to finance.

 The Business Case for Outsourcing HR